ami-zou/MyShop/README.md

 2. Add products into the cart and calculate the `total_charge`
 3. When `complete` is called, check if it is possible to purchase all the products - send a note and remove the item if it can't be purchased
 4. When products are successfully purchased, decrease the inventory amount, charge the user, and reset the cart back to empty

+### Testing
+1. Git clone this project
+2. Open `marketplace.rb` in a text editor
+3. Change the product and purchase inputs
+4. Run and check the printed statements